raoofnaushad/NLP_TextClassification/README.md

 ### A popular implementation of naive Bayes for NLP involves preprocessing the text using TF-IDF and then running the multinomial naive Bayes on the preprocessed outputs.
 This allows the algorithm to be run on the most prominent words within a document.

+## SVC

+## Deep Learning Model for Text Classification

+### Today, we will be using Keras with Tensorflow to build our model.
+Keras is a Python library that makes building deep learning models very easy compared to the relatively low-level interface of the Tensorflow API.
+In addition to the dense layers, we will also use embedding and convolutional layers to learn the underlying semantic information of the words and potential structural patterns within the data.

 References: https://www.toptal.com/machine-learning/nlp-tutorial-text-classification